 As a coastal community, the City of Pascagoula is prone to flooding.
-These pages are designed to share information and resources that you can use to prepare and recover from a flood.
+These pages are designed to share information and resources that you can use to prepare and recover from a storm or flood.

 Repetitive Loss Properties